 A related issue is whether presentation skills are really required for the job: Presentations in recruitment>Are presentation skills really important for the job?

-Are any stated qualifications really required?
+Are the stated qualifications really required?
 Research indicates that the higher a person’s severity of stammering, the lower their academic attainment: O’Brian et al, Stuttering severity and educational attainment, Journal of Fluency Disorders 36 (2011) 86–92.
 DOI: 10.1016/j.jfludis.2011.02.006.
 It is not suggested people who stammer are less intelligent, but the finding may be due to barriers in the education system.

-Lower levels of academic attainment are probably also found in various other disabilities, and indeed in older people since fewer older people went to university.
+Lower levels of academic attainment are probably also found in various other disabilities – and indeed in older people since fewer older people went to university.
 Accordingly unjustified academic requirements are potentially unlawful as indirect age discrimination, as well as disability discrimination.

 Arriving at the building